Rabbinical Assembly: Publications

 In April 2012, the Rabbinical Assembly published new guide to Jewish law and practice, The Observant Life: A Guide to Ritual and Ethics for Conservative Jews, edited by Martin Samuel Cohen and Michael Katz.

 Members of the RA have their own private discussion group, "Ravnet".

 Leadership

-The Rabbinical Assembly has been served by a variety of volunteer Presidents over the course of its history.
-Below is listing of those who began to serve as Presidents during the 21st Century.
+The Rabbinical Assembly has been served by a variety of volunteer presidents over the course of its history.
+Below is a listing of those who served as presidents during the 21st century: